dovilae/vedic-studies/README.md

 * Some people may just wish to store this knowledge on disk.
 In this case, text will consume less space on the hard disk than videos.

+* Sometimes, the video is a bit quiet and not loud enough.
+So, at times, it is difficult to hear the audio properly thereof.

 Having said that, all credit goes to Chaitanya Charan Prabhuji's classes.
 They are extremely valuable asset in the Vedic fold, especially those studying for Bhakti Shastri.